kus4l/real-time-ticket-system/README.md

-# Real-Time Ticket System
+# Real-Time-Ticket-System

 ## Introduction
-The Real-Time Ticket System is a simulation front-end project that provides an interface to manage and visualize a ticketing system in real time.
+The Real Time Ticket System is a simulation front-end project that provides an interface to manage and visualize a ticketing system in real time.
 Built with React and Vite, the system aims to deliver a seamless and efficient user experience for tracking ticket statuses and interactions.

 ## Setup Instructions